nimterop/nimterop/README.md

 For functions, `{.header.}` works the same as types and can be omitted if preferred.
 The `{.importc.}` pragma is still required, unlike types since functions need to be linked to the implementation in the library.
 The user will need to provide this information at link time with `{.passL.}` and linking to a library with `-lheader` or `path/to/libheader.a`.
 It is also possible to just use `cCompile()` or `{.compile.}` to compile some C source files which contain the implementation.

 While `{.header.}` can be omitted for convenience, it does prevent wrapping of `static inline` functions as well as type checking of the wrapper ABI with `-d:checkAbi` at compile time.
+Further, anonymous nested structs/unions within unions will be rendered incorrectly by Nim since it is unaware of the true memory structure of the type.
 The user will need to choose based on the library in question.

 Going further, the `{.dynlib: "path/to/libheader.so".}` pragma can be used to inform Nim to load the library at runtime and link the function instead of linking at compile time.
 This enables creation of a wrapper that does not need the library present at compile time.